As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 Although I designed my wreath to depict the different seasons, this is optional.
-You could also borrow the idea and textural elements of the wreath project, but use any color combination you choose to match your decor or represent a specific holiday.
+You could also borrow the idea and the textural elements of the wreath project, but use any color combination you choose to match your décor or represent a specific holiday.

 This wreath is not really designed for outdoor display.
-However If your front door is protected, and depending on the materials you use, you could probably hang it on an exterior door.
+However, if your front door is protected, you could probably hang it on an exterior door (depending on the materials you use).

 Materials for Making a Four Seasons Wreath